Home Science Spectroscopy Electromagnetic Spectrum

 Electromagnetic Spectrum Chart

-The classification chart of the electromagnetic radiation flows from cosmic rays to the microwave regions but the visible spectrum flows from the wavelength of 400 nm to 750 nm or violet to red color.
+The classification chart of the electromagnetic radiation flows from cosmic rays to the microwave regions.
+However, the visible spectrum flows from the wavelength of 400 nm to 750 nm or violet to red color.

 The below table includes different types of electromagnetic regions with frequency and wavelength of emission or absorption spectra.